-Nick Jaworski transitioned from being a music teacher to being a business owner through the use of online platforms like Upwork.
-His modus operandi?
-Building authentic relationships with his clients.
-He believes that it’s the human touch that allows for such a great remote connection.
+NICK JAWORSKI transitioned from being a music teacher to being a business owner through the use of online platforms like Upwork.
+His modus operandi: building authentic relationships with his clients.
+He believes that human touch enables a great remote connection.

 Lisette: Welcome to the Collaboration Superpowers podcast.
 My name is Lisette, and I’m interviewing people and companies doing great things remotely.
 Hello, and welcome to episode number 128.
 It’s the first Monday of February, and I hope you’re here is off to a great start.
 I’m super excited about today’s episode because I finally took the opportunity to interview somebody who I’ve been working with for the last few years.
 And all of you know him.
 It’s Nick Jaworski, the producer of this podcast and the owner of podcastmonster.com.
 Now I’m excited to be able to interview Nick in particular, not only because we’ve been working together and I’ve really enjoyed our collaboration, but because he has a very interesting story about transitioning from being a music teacher, an in-person music teacher, to a business owner.
 And in his business, he is producing podcasts for people remotely.